arberg/DragonManiaLegendsImageAnalyzer/README.md

 ### ImageMagick
 Download version 7 (or newer) from https://www.imagemagick.org/.
 It has been tested with ImageMagick-7.0.4-Q16, but will probably work with all 7x versions, it is incompatible with ImageMagick 6 or earlier, due to scripting changes in ImageMagick (as far as I know).

+### How it works

+See example screenshots here: newToSort\new\example\Screenshot_20170212-110139.png.
+For each card it extracts the top right element and compares it to a image-on-disk copy of the element.
+The image-on-disk are named by their content, so icons\1_fire.png is a fire element.
+The file which is the closest match is the element type the script detects.
+If the distance between the icons-files and the extracted image is to large (if the images differ too much), it is marked as unmatched (see imageSearch.sh: MAX_DISTANCE_IMAGES=1000).

+If something changes, it may be necessary to extract new icon-images.
+This can be done using `imageSearch.sh extract`.

+The imageSearch.sh assumes images is already categories by names in chest-types as named by folders in `newToSort\todo`.
+See HowTo below.

 ### Screenshots

 To use this take screenshots of enchanment elements, and possibly the chest if you wish to 'document' which chest type the cards were from.

 The bash scripts assume the images have size 2560x1440.
-If different sizes are used then the script 'imageSearch.sh' (method searchAndExtract) needs to be updated with either new coordinates or with a scaling of the coordinates.
+If different sizes are used then the script 'imageSearch.sh' (method searchAndExtract) needs to be updated with either new coordinates or with a scaling of the coordinates. new element images which

-### Howto
+### HowTo

-Move all screenshots to folder newToSort\new
+Move all screenshots to folder newToSort\new.
+To separate chestproofs from screneshots of elements run:

 In: `newToSort`
 ```